After Florida killings, Saudis withdraw 21 cadets from United States

 Barr added that Alshamrani also visited the New York City memorial to the victims of the Sept.
 11, 2001, attacks on the United States - carried out by Saudi hijackers for the Islamist militant group al Qaeda - and posted anti-American, anti-Israeli and jihadi messages on social media, including two hours before the attack.

 Apple Inc (AAPL.O) has not been helpful to date in working with the FBI to get Alshamrani’s two cellphones unlocked, Barr said.
-He said the FBI largely had exhausted its own efforts to unlock the phone.
+He added the FBI largely had exhausted its own efforts to unlock the phone.

-Apple did not respond to a request for comment.
-The company has previously said that it gave the FBI “all of the data in our possession.”
+In a statement, Apple rejected the assertion that it had not provided substantial assistance in the investigation.

+The company said it had responded promptly to multiple FBI requests for information starting on the day of the attack, turning over “many gigabytes of information” to the investigators.

 Barr said one Saudi individual had “a significant number” of child pornography images, while 14 others “had one or two images, in most cases posted in a chat room by someone else or received over social media.”
 A total of 17 - including some of those with child pornography images - had social media accounts containing some jihadi or anti-American content, Barr said.